network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 Test Bundles
 ============

 A test bundle contains one ore more tests that are logically related to each other.
-For example, a test bundle about BGP neighbors has a test that checks the correctness of the local ID, another test checks if a peer is up etc.
+For example, a test bundle about BGP neighbors has a test that checks the correctness of the local ID, another test checks if a peer is up etc. These tests are defined by the individual fields for each entry in `test_data`.
+If all fields are present, all tests are executed.
+If the field is missing, the test is skipped: In the example on BGP neighbors below, ``R2`` only has a test that checks if its neighbor is down (``is_up: false``).
+All other tests whose fields are missing will be shown as "skipped" in the results.

-You find here all test bundles that have been implemented in NUTS.
+This section contains all test bundles which have been implemented in NUTS, you can incorporate them in your own bundles.
 They can be executed with the command ``$ pytest <test>.yaml`` from your project root.

-Note that you need an inventory for the tests to work, and some fields in the bundles directly refer to items in that inventory.
-Also,optional fields in test bundles have been omitted for clarity here.
+Note that you need an inventory for the tests to work.
 Please see :doc:`First Steps with NUTS <../tutorial/firststeps>` for more information.

-In some test bundles you can directly pass arguments to the network query that is executed in the background.
-For those test bundles we indicate the specific network library and the command that is used to query the devices, so that you can look up all available arguments.
+In some test bundles you can directly pass arguments to the nornir task, i.e. the network query that is executed in the background.
+For those test bundles we indicate the specific task which is used to query the devices, so that you can look up all available arguments.

 BGP Neighbors - Information
 ---------------------------